 - {DateTime}: Logging file creation date and time, in Extended Notation for the date, and Basic Notation for the time.
-For example: 2018-12-31T235959. - {LogNumber}: Log file number.
-A new one will be created whenever the maximum size limit is reached (100 MB by default). - {PID}: Process Identifier of kurento-media-sever.
+For example: 2018-12-31T235959. - {LogNumber}: Log file number. - {PID}: Process Identifier of kurento-media-sever.

 When the KMS service starts correctly, a log file such as this one will be created: